 As mentioned above, Trinidad and the Valle de Los Ingenios is considered to be one of the best-preserved cities in the whole of the Caribbean.

-Although started 500 years ago, a large part of Trinidad was built in connection with the rising sugar industry in the 18th and 19th centuries and is today a vivid testament to a part of the colonial era in Cuba.
+Although it started 500 years ago, a large part of Trinidad was built in connection with the rising sugar industry in the 18th and 19th centuries and is today a vivid testament to a part of the colonial era in Cuba.

 18. Why Rumors Of Cuban Food Traditions Are Wrong!